kcblaq/tracker/README.md

 - Stlyle the card when the reminder is true.

 It is responsive, and the state management handled internally with no global state management as it is a small project.

+To run it,
+- Run yarn to install all the dependencies
+- yarn dev to start it on the local server